njones/socketio/README.md

 | v4                 | v5                 |                 |                 |
 |                    | v6                 |                 |                 |

-Getting the correct features/protocols/versions included inside which SocketIO and EngineIO Server versions can be confusing at times, therefore some servers may initially be implemented correctly, or not have features implemented.
+Getting the correct features/protocols/versions included inside which SocketIO and EngineIO Server versions can be confusing at times, therefore some servers may initially be implemented incorrectly, or not have features implemented.
 Please open a ticket for any discrepancies.

 This library is very new and **we're looking for beta testers.**